 A buy to let remortgage can also be used to withdraw equity in a property.
 The equity withdrawn can then be used to purchase another property, or used for renovations.

-The reasons for releasing equity really depends on the individual.
+Your reason for releasing equity really depends on your investment goals.
 This is why the reasons for remortgaging can be so varied.

 Learn more: How to remortgage to release equity.

 You may be unhappy with your current mortgage term and are looking to change it.
 This is quite common as you may want a longer/shorter term or switch from repayment to interest-only or vice versa.